 We will utilize the various fund resources - ASES, ELOP, and Preschool funds to expand our afterschool program to TK students.
 These funds will be used to hire more staffing so we can meet the 1:10 ratio.

 The afterschool program will begin once the school day is over and will go until 6pm.
-We are hoping to utilize the 30 extra days beyond the school year, starting the 2022/2023 school year during our October break, Christmas break and summer break.
+We use the 30 extra days beyond the school year, during the school year and summer breaks.